ls1intum/Artemis/docs/user/exercises/quiz.rst

                 - From a file

-            - List picker to select specific course, exam or file.
+            - List picker to select a specific course, exam or file.

             - Searching bar: to look for the question providing its name or part of it.

-            - Filter options according the type of questions
+            - Filter options according to the type of questions:

-                - Drag and Drop Questions
+                - Drag and Drop Question

-                - Multiple Choice Questions
+                - Multiple Choice Question

-                - Short answer Questions
+                - Short answer Question

             - Apply filter button

             - List of questions with the title, short title, and Type.
 In the Add column it is possible to select all questions to be imported.

-            - At the end of the list, click the Add selected Questions Button |AddSelectedQuestionsButton| to import all selected questions.
+            - At the end of the list, click the Add selected Questions button |AddSelectedQuestionsButton| to import all selected questions.

     - **Footer**: In the creation quiz page there is a footer with the following fields: